scolby33/pushover_complete/docs/source/contributing.rst

 If you want to make a code contribution, read on for recommendations on how to set up your environment.

+.. note:: Remember to add yourself to :code:`AUTHORS.rst` if you make a code contribution!

 Setup
 -----